shakiyam/vagrant-oracle12.2/README.md

 Download
 --------

-Download the Oracle Database 12c Release 2 (12.2.0.1) software from [Oracle Software Delivery Cloud](https://edelivery.oracle.com/) and extract it to the same directory as the Vagrantfile.
-It should be a subdirectory named `database`.
+Download Oracle Database 12c Release 2 (12.2.0.1) software from [Oracle Software Delivery Cloud](https://edelivery.oracle.com/).
+Then place downloaded file in the same directory as the Vagrantfile.

 * V839960-01.zip